 Add columns for storing timestamps of creation time and/or last modification time to the database table you want to import data from yourself.
 The date and time in these columns must be in UTC.
 Also you need to create triggers that assign current timestamp to these columns whenever a row is inserted or modified.
 Then you can use source data filters and add filters on these columns that use the LAST_RUN relative constant.
 Thus, you can import only records with creation or modification date and time more than the date and time of the previous package run.
-This relative constant is equal to the timestamp of the previous package run, and, if a package have not been run yet, to the date and time of its creation.
+This relative constant is equal to the timestamp of the previous package run, and, if a package has not been run yet, to the date and time of its creation.

-Example: Adding New Salesforce Leads to MailChimp List
+Example: Adding New Salesforce Leads to Mailchimp List

-Suppose we need to integrate MailChimp subscribers with Salesforce leads.
+Suppose we need to integrate Mailchimp subscribers with Salesforce leads.
 We already have subscribers for existing leads and want to create subscribers from new ones automatically.
 So, to create such an import package, let’s do the following: